top of page

 Rest easy, Jane.

-Sarah’s other academic areas of interest include Shirley Jackson’ fiction, Emily Dickinson’s childhood herbarium, and young adult horror literature.
-She hopes to attend graduate school to obtain her PhD in English very soon, but for now she is taking a much-needed break from academia.
-When she is not reading or writing, Sarah can generally be found playing guitar, knitting, re-watching her favorite Nickelodeon shows, or trekking through the muddy woods like her favorite disheveled heroine.
-Connect with Sarah at @skylar_luna_destiny_gold on Instagram.
+Sarah hopes to pursue a PhD in English literature soon, but for now, she is taking a much-needed (and well-deserved) break from academia.
+Her other research interests include Shirley Jackson’s fiction, Emily Dickinson’s childhood herbarium, and contemporary fandom culture.
+When Sarah is not reading or writing, she can generally be found playing guitar, knitting, re-watching her favorite Nickelodeon shows, or trekking through the muddy woods like her favorite disheveled heroine.

 If you or someone you know would like to be featured in a future Janeite Spotlight article, please fill out this form.
 We can’t wait to hear from you!